-When written communication falls short
+What to do when written communication falls short

 How in the world does written communication ruin a weekend?

 The next day I got an email from him that completely blew me away.
 It was very demanding and truly did not sound like him at all.
-I was so surprised, and my disappointment and negative feelings about his response consumed me the whole weekend.
+I felt so surprised, and my disappointment and negative feelings about his response consumed me the whole weekend.
 How had this happened?

 Well, my original email communicated something completely different to him than I had meant or anticipated.
 Then his email implied to me something that he wasn’t actually trying to imply.
 Even though he tried to be direct, I took it the wrong way.